trigg/Discover/README.md

 To get around this, copy the main file created by discover-overlay with ``cp $(which discover-overlay) /path/to/Discover/discover_overlay/__main__.py``

+### Translations

+in all cases `XX` should be replaced with the language code, in case of English `en`, Spanish `es` so on as per [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

+#### Adding a new translation

+First, find out what language code is required
+Copy discover_overlay/locales/base.pot to discover_overlay/locales/XX/LC_MESSAGES/default.po

+Change all lines starting with `msgstr` to contain the translated message in provided quotes, the line above should be a `msgid` which has the original word, sentence or fragment.

+#### Compiling updates

+`gettext` requires the `.po` files to be compiled into `.mo` before it can be used.
+Once a `.po` file is changed it can be compiled with

+`msgfmt -o discover_overlay/locales/XX/LC_MESSAGES/default.mo discover_overlay/locales/XX/LC_MESSAGES/default.po`

+#### Incorrect translations and missing translations

+We welcome pull requests and bug reports about missing or wrong translations, but don't have the resources to get it all right.
+Please be patient with us and alert us if any translations are wildly inaccurate.

 ## Why do you keep making Discord Overlays?

 I feel like I shouldn't have to at all!
 Until we get an official one I might just create a new one every few months.
 Look forward to Rust/Vulkan version coming in a few months. /s